-When a slot has a standard SFP, only one LED of a pair is active.
+When a transceiver slot has a standard SFP, only one LED of a pair is active.
 The other LED is not used.
-The active LED is different depending on whether the slot containing the transceiver is in the top or bottom row.
-When an SFP transceiver is installed in a slot in the top row, the first LED is active and the second inactive.
-When an SFP transceiver is installed in a slot in the bottom row, the first LED is inactive and the second active.
+The active LED is different depending on whether the transceiver slot is in the top or bottom row.
+When an SFP transceiver is installed in a transceiver slot in the top row, the first LED is active and the second inactive.
+When an SFP transceiver is installed in a transceiver slot in the bottom row, the first LED is inactive and the second active.
 See Figure 26.